Dietician Avni Kaul Debunks Common Myths of Dal in Indian Diet

 Mostly, whenever you ask a vegetarian about their protein source, they will talk about lentils, better known as dal.
 There is no denying that lentils have protein and are an economical source of this macronutrient.

 However, what most people fail to look at is the amount of protein that these lentils offer us, particularly when they are cooked with four parts of water with one part of dal.
-Here is what all vegetarians must know about their beloved ‘protein source’, dal as disclosed by India’s top Dietitian Avni Kaul.
+Here is what all vegetarians must know about their beloved ‘protein source’, dal as disclosed by India’s top Dietician Avni Kaul.

 Dal’s protein content